netik/slicky_osc/README.md

 Invalid commands will be logged with an error message and dropped.

-# Compile time options
+# Compile time #define options

-DEBUG - #define thsi to enable debugging and more logging of the HID Interface
+DEBUG - to enable debugging and more logging of the HID Interface

 NUM_BLINKS - Change the number of times the LED blinks when using `blink_on_change`